MPA Collaborative Network Project Library

 Collaboratives up and down the coast, from Del Norte to San Diego County, will be utilizing and testing Trident ROVs to explore the ocean.
 Projects will focus on outreach and education of California’s Marine Protected Areas (MPAs) and monitoring of MPAs through citizen science and developing new protocols.

-Learn more about the MPA Collaborative Network with these
+Learn more about California’s MPA Network and the MPA Collaborative Network with these

 Blue Earth Consultants conducted a valuation of in-kind contributions made by non-State members of Orange County Marine Protected Area Council (OCMPAC) to MPA management activities in Orange County.